lesleslie/starlette-async-jinja/README.md

 ### Important Notes on `render_block`

 - Each component only receives the variables explicitly passed to it
-- `render_block` completely replaces the need for macros in async templates
+- `render_block` renders entire template files as components
 - The `markup=True` parameter (default) ensures proper HTML escaping

 ## Context Processors